Kalina0502/Kalina0502/README.md

 -->

 ### My mission
-I’m driven by a love for solving problems!
-With a technical background, I’ve always found my place in connecting people and working closely with businesses.
-My mission is to bridge connections, empower collaboration, and tackle real-world challenges that make a meaningful difference.
+I’m driven by a passion for coding and building real-world solutions through software.
+With a technical mindset, I thrive on turning complex problems into clean, efficient code.
+My mission is to create impactful applications, collaborate with developers and teams, and use programming as a tool to innovate, connect, and solve meaningful challenges.

 <!--
      This is the list of my skills and tools I am studying!